 A lack of questions might mean that your lesson isn’t interesting.
 A teacher should be more invested in getting the students interested in the subject matter than making sure that all the facts in the textbook are conveyed.
 Try not talking solo for more than five minutes at a time.
 Instead, ask the students questions and invite them to ask follow-up questions that steer the discussion in the direction of critical thinking skills development.
 You’ll find our Critical Thinking Skills Cheatsheet to be a big help if your learners are looking for discussion prompts.

 Yes, all the questions should be answered, but not necessarily by you.
 Encourage students to volunteer answers to their classmates’ questions.
 Students often learn better when the information is explained to them by another student.

-Asking the students to listen to you day after day is often an ineffective way to teach.
+What about encouraging your learners to step into your shoes for a bit?
+Asking them to listen to you day after day is often an ineffective way to teach.
 Letting them tell you and their classmates what they have learned can be an effective teaching tool for these student “teachers” and their classmates.
 Let students who are interested make a 5-minute presentation on the subject matter.

-10. Encourage Group Projects
+5. Encourage Group Projects

 In every teacher’s toolbox for effective classroom management, there should exist lessons and tasks that bring students together for building teamwork and leadership skills.
 Today’s digital students love working in groups; it’s in their nature.